felipesere/oak/README.md

 ```

 This will give us a `debug` build of the server.
-While faster to compile, the resuling binary might be a bit more bloaty.
+While faster to compile, the resulting binary might be a bit more bigger

-Then, we can run the server and point it to the local `[configuration](poke.yml)` to get the necessary
+Then, we can run the server and point it to the local [configuration](poke.yml) to get the necessary
 details for the backend:

 ```sh